 The Vortex Proton blaster is a single-disc device with the impressive range common to all disc blasters.
-It resembles the Nite Finder EX-3 blaster (page 22)-without a the targeting light.
 Of course, the Proton blaster's single tactical rail could always be used to add an N-Strike Tactical Light (page 89) to the top of the blaster for nighttime missions.